nakkekakke/rummy-ai/documentation/weekly_report_3.md

 ## Problems and questions

 While doing my tests this week, for some reason I could not generate Jacoco test reports with Gradle, even when modifying my build.gradle like in the example "Testing-and-rmq" build.gradle file.
-It says "Unable to read execution data file .../build/jacoco/test.exec" and I don't yet know how to resolve the issue.
+While executing task "jacocoTestReport", Gradle says "Unable to read execution data file .../build/jacoco/test.exec" and I don't yet know how to resolve the issue.

 ## Next up